 - High Clouds: cirrus, cirrocumulous, and cirrostratus

 - Low Clouds: cumulus, cumulonimbus, and stratocumulous

-These printables were created by Nature Inspired Learning and are for personal use only for your home or classroom.
-They are designed to be a tool that can be used for early learning success.
-All of these types of clouds free printables are for non-commercial use for your home or classroom.
+These printables were created by Nature Inspired Learning and are for personal use only for your home, classroom, or public library.
+All of these types of clouds free printables are for non-commercial use see full disclosure.
 Have questions, send me an email at julie (at) natureinspiredlearning (dot) com.